-Ensured a very close cooperation with the appointed National Roma Contact Points on issues relevant to the Roma integration cause at national and regional level;

-Roma intissues mun oma for 2 e at onal mor

-of new rules of procedure for The Former Yugoslav Republic of Macedonia's National Coordination Body on Roma, the Roma Information Centres and the Roma Health Mediators;

-Facilitated the drafting

-Facilitated the drafting of local action plans on Roma integration for four municipalities in Serbia for 2017 with concrete budget proposal and monitoring indicators;

-Adopted the rules of procedure of the Task Force on Roma Integration 2020, the calendar of activities for 2017 and the reporting template on Roma integration;

-Facilitated the drafting of the Bosnia and Herzegovina Action Plan on Roma for 2017-2018 in the areas of employment, health and housing;

-organised a capacity building training for 60

-Introduced 80 participants (government officials and civil society) pa to the monitoring and reporting template on Roma integration, including the type of data and information needed.

-Organised a capacity building training for 60 participants (government officials and civil society) on budgeting for Roma integration policies, measures and programs the Montenegro Action

-Facilitated the drafting of

-Plan on Roma and

-Egyptians for 2017 with

-RegionalCooperationCouncil Annual Report 2016-2017 RegionalCooperationCouncil Annual Report 2016-2017
+- Ensured a very close cooperation with the appointed National Roma Contact Points on issues relevant to the Roma integration cause at national and regional level; - Facilitated the drafting of local action plans on Roma integration for four municipalities in Serbia for 2017 with concrete budget proposal and monitoring indicators; - Facilitated the drafting of the Bosnia and Herzegovina Action Plan on Roma for 2017-2018 in the areas of employment, health and housing; - Facilitated the drafting of the Montenegro Action Plan on Roma and Egyptians for 2017 with monitoring indicators and budget proposal; - Facilitated the drafting of new rules of procedure for The Former Yugoslav Republic of Macedonia's National Coordination Body on Roma, the Roma Information Centres and the Roma Health Mediators; - Adopted the rules of procedure of the Task Force on Roma Integration 2020, the calendar of activities for 2017 and the reporting template on Roma integration; - Introduced 80 participants (government officials and civil society) to the monitoring and reporting template on Roma integration, including the type of data and information needed. - Organised a capacity building training for 60 participants (government officials and civil society) on budgeting for Roma integration policies, measures and programs.